Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Tulsa and its opponents have gone over the current 58-point total in four of eight games this season.
+- Tulsa and its opponents have combined to put up more than 57 points in four of eight games this season.

-- Tulane's games have gone over 58 points in six of nine chances this season.

-- This contest's total is 10.5 points lower than the 68.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 11.5 points fewer than the 68.5 these two squads combine to give up per game in 2021.

-- Golden Hurricane games have an average total of 56 points this season, two fewer than Saturday's over/under.
+- Golden Hurricane games have an average total of 56.0 points this season, 1.0 fewer than Saturday's over/under.

-- In 2021, games involving the Green Wave have averaged a total of 63.7 points, 5.7 more than the set over/under in this contest.
+- In 2021, games involving the Green Wave have averaged a total of 63.7 points, 6.7 more than the set total in this contest.

 Tulsa Stats and Trends

-- The Golden Hurricane have been favored by 2.5 points or more five times this season and covered the spread in one of them.
+- This season, the Golden Hurricane have just one ATS win in five games as a favorite of 3 points or more.

-- Tulsa's games this year have gone over the total in six out of eight opportunities (75%).
+- Tulsa's games this year have hit the over six times in eight opportunities (75%).

-- The Golden Hurricane have turned the ball over 15 times this season, six more turnovers than the Green Wave have forced (9).
+- This year, the Golden Hurricane have turned the ball over 15 times, six more than the Green Wave's takeaways (9).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.